 Bright and bold

-Just like the light and airy recipe, you don’t have to apply all of these elements to get a perfectly bright and bold look to your engagement session.
+Just like the light and airy recipe, you don’t have to apply all of these elements to get a perfectly bright and bold look to your session.
 These ingredients include:

 - Only one wears a pattern: If one of you has a bold pattern, it’s important that the other outfits don’t.
 The more bold the pattern, the more important this rule is.
 I recommend you create your color palette from the colors found in the pattern.